-Assuredly, the secret was eating away at Manfred, who suffered from his conflicted emotions.
-But meanwhile, the secret was wreaking its own havoc on Uta.
+Assuredly, the secret was eating away at Manfred, who suffered from his conflicted emotions concerned his brief gay affairs But meanwhile, the secret was wreaking its own havoc on Uta.
 Women: consider yourself in a situation where your husband, a generally kind man, has withdrawn from you sexually—completely—with no explanation, and withdrawn from you emotionally, as well.

 Honestly, what would be your first instinct here?
 You know it: “It’s my fault he’s not interested.”
 So, first, Uta felt something was wrong with her.
-She worked to lose weight, underwent beauty treatments [perhaps the third set of highlighgts would really capture his fancy], and changed her wardrobe repeatedly.
-In essence, Manfred’s secret unwittingly tore at the very fabric of Uta’s self-esteem, and undercut her own sense of her womanhood.
+She worked to lose weight, underwent beauty treatments [perhaps the third set of highlights would capture his fancy], and hired a wardrobe consultant.
+In essence, Manfred’s secret tore at the very fabric of Uta’s self-esteem, and undercut her own sense of womanhood.

-Knowing what you do about Uta, you might have thought that Uta’s shame at her situation would have caused her to perpetuate the secret even further after this point.
-But Uta had an interesting response to the outing of the secret.
+Uta had an interesting response to the outing of the secret.
+Suddenly, everything made sense.
 Relieved of the idea that she was to blame for a failed marriage, Uta was more than willing to explain her un-part in the fiasco that was their relationship.
 Even the embarrassing truth was better than living with the pain of the unknown secret.

 And let’s think about Manfred himself, and what the secret had cost him, by this point–before it possibly cost him his life.
-His secret began with shame, and the secret behavior demanded by the secret yielded more shame, until it was a vicious cycle in which Manfred he had been caught, with the secret was devouring him piece by piece in its web.
+His secret began with shame, and the secret behavior demanded by the secret yielded more shame, until it became intolerable.
+He had to deny his very self.

 And there, with that last question, we have a snapshot of the very reason that so many people—even those who want to share their secrets and stop hiding—keep their corrupted confidences, more afraid of what the secret might do, than of its current corrosive action within.